 Case in point: MOOCs are especially great for technical education, basic professional development courses, and leadership training.
 Many such courses are offered regularly.
 This type of content is also regularly part of corporate training programs.
 So why duplicate that introductory content in-house, when your employees can enrol in a MOOC, developed by one of the top schools on the planet, at much lower cost?

-Following this approach specialized, organization-specific training can then be covered in a subsequent in-house training program, whether delivered in-person by a trainer or via an online platform, such as Totara or Moodle.
+Following this approach specialized, organization-specific training can then be covered in a subsequent in-house training program, whether delivered in-person by a trainer or via an online platform, such as Lambda Suite.

 For example, you might have your marketing staff take MIT’s introductory data analytics course through edX, and follow it up with your organization’s own training on in-house data gathering and usage practices.